boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 2.3.1 Customer-initiated channel closing.
 ----
-To initiated channel closure, a customer posts the transaction ``cust-clos-tx`` that spends from ``escrow-tx`` and contains two outputs: (1) an output that can be spent immediately by the merchant and (2) a ``cust-close`` WTP output that can be spent either by the customer after a relative timeout or by the merchant with a revocation token.
+To initiated channel closure, a customer posts the transaction ``cust-close-tx`` that spends from ``escrow-tx`` and contains two outputs: (1) an output that can be spent immediately by the merchant and (2) a ``cust-close`` WTP output that can be spent either by the customer after a relative timeout or by the merchant with a revocation token.
 This approach allows the merchant to dispute if the customer posts a transaction containing a spent closing token (i.e., a closing token that is valid from the network's perspective but outdated from the merchant's perspective).

 The transaction ``cust-close-tx`` is as follows: